Can I File Bankruptcy Twice in Canada?

 Your second bankruptcy will be more complicated than your first bankruptcy and will take longer and be more costly.

 If you file bankruptcy twice in Canada you will be eligible for your bankruptcy discharge in 24 months instead of 9 months, or if you have surplus income payment requirements your second bankruptcy will last for 36 months.

 Because you are required to pay each month you are in bankruptcy the cost of bankruptcy will increase for a second time bankruptcy.
 A bankrupt will still be eligible for an automatic bankruptcy discharge in a second bankruptcy.

 When you file for bankruptcy twice the record of your bankruptcy will last longer on your credit report as well.
 While a first bankruptcy filing will remain on your credit report for up to 7 years, a second bankruptcy will stay on your credit report for up to 14 years.

 What if I Need to File Bankruptcy a Third Time?

 Filing bankruptcy three times is possible although you will not be eligible for an automatic discharge if you have filed a third bankruptcy.

 You will have to attend a discharge hearing in order to receive your bankruptcy discharge, and the court will have to make a decision on whether to grant you a discharge.

-You will be questioned and have to explain why you needed to file bankruptcy a third time and the court will impose strict conditions on granting your discharge, if they even grant you a discharge at all.
+Additionally, you will be questioned and have to explain why you needed to file bankruptcy a third time and the court will impose strict conditions on granting your discharge, if they even grant you a discharge at all.
 You want to avoid a third time bankruptcy at all costs.